joshuakcho/csgo-scripts/README.md

 Use Notepad++ or Wordpad to edit binds and alias commands

-## Reverting Back to Default Settings
+## Reverting Back to Default Settings:

 Delete the .cfg file or script, and verify integrity of game cache through Steam